15 Mar How to turn a goal into a habit Part 2

 - Eating one serving of vegetables each day.

 - Taking 5 minutes to meditate each morning.

 - Waking up each morning 10 minute earlier.

 You want to commit to something so easy that it’s impossible to miss a day.
 Then, when you get started, you’ll often do more than you intended.

 Step 5: If You Must Turn Your Goals To Habit, Make a Plan for Obstacles

 Every new habit will have obstacles.
 When you know in advance what your obstacles are, you can take preventative action to overcome them.

 Prepare and anticipate that these obstacles will come.
 Then, you won’t be blindsided by them.

-- “If I check the weather and it’s raining, then I will work out at the gym instead.”
+- “If I check the weather and it’s raining, then I would work out at the gym instead.”

-- “If I don’t have time to food prep that day, I will start to wake up 30 minutes earlier and prepare for day before anything else.”
+- “When I don’t have time to food prep that day, I’m going to start waking up 30 minutes earlier and prepare for the day before anything else.”